Jonathanbees/Integrate-Project/README.md

 - Click "Install" to start the installation process.

 ### Download Python:
--Visit the official Python website at https://www.python.org/downloads/windows/.
+- Visit the official Python website at https://www.python.org/downloads/windows/.
--Download the latest Python installer for Windows by clicking on the "Download Python" button in the version that you prefer -Click the "Install Now" button to start the installation process.
+- Download the latest Python installer for Windows by clicking on the "Download Python" button in the version that you prefer
+- Click the "Install Now" button to start the installation process.
 The installer will copy Python files to your system.
--Open the Command Prompt or PowerShell and type the command
+- Open the Command Prompt or PowerShell and type the command
 ~~~
 python --version
 ~~~
 This is to make sure that you installed it succesfully

+### Download Mysql:
+- Visit the official mysql website at https://dev.mysql.com/downloads/installer/
+- Select the version of the mysql that you want to install
+- Follow the instructions of the installation wizard
+- *Note: During the installation process, you will be prompted to set a root password for MySQL.
+Make sure to remember this password as you'll need it later.*

 ### Clone the github repository:
 - Open your web browser and go to https://github.com.